georgerobescu/urbit-visor/guides/building-auth-id-apps/README.md

 }
 ```

-the function will then take that body, the Urbit ship name to authorize, and will do a POST request of its own to the Urbit ship, passing it that Urbit ship name.
+The function will then take that body and will do a POST request of its own to the Urbit ship, passing it the provided Urbit ship name.

 That request will cause two actions by the Urbit ship running the `auth-id` agent.
 First, the agent will generate an authentication token.
 The Urbit ship running `auth-id` will send a DM to the Urbit ship requesting authentication, i.e. your application user.
 Then the agent will return that same code to the HTTP request, so that your app's backend server can store it in your database and wait for the user to input that token to confirm his identity.
 Think of a typical email recovery flow, or an OTP sent by email or SMS.